 Lockn’ Festival, Photo Credit: Joshua Timmermans

 Virginia’s music scene gets more impressive each year, and whether you are looking for bluegrass or want to spot your favorite jam-band in action, you’ll find your festival within the Commonwealth.
-Catch a flight into Roanoke for the annual Floydfest, a five day celebration of music, food, and arts from around the world.
+Head on over to Floyd for the annual Floydfest, a five day celebration of music, food, and arts from around the world.

-Another big music festival in Virginia is Lockn’, held in Nelson County, which is easily accessible from both Richmond International Airport and Charlottesville-Albemarle Regional Airport.
+Another big music festival in Virginia is Lockn’, held in Nelson County, which is a short drive from Charlottesville.
 The festival lasts four days and outdoor activities such as mountain biking, yoga, and hiking are available for patrons during breaks in the music.

-If Floydfest and Lockn’ aren’t quite your style, you may consider attending the Richmond Jazz Festival to see incredible musicians like Herbie Hancock, the Roots, and Wyclef Jean.
+If Floydfest and Lockn’ aren’t quite your style, you may consider attending the Richmond Jazz Festival.

 - Richmond Jazz Festival